ltsai59/reactnd-project-myreads/README.md

 # MyReads

-MyReads is a simple cataloging app that allows the user to place books in one of three shelves or categories.
+MyReads is an app that allows a user to place books in one of three shelves or categories.

 - Currently Reading
 - Want to Read
-- Read
+- Already Read

-It also allow the user to search for books based on title and author.
+It also allows the user to search for books based on title and author.

 This application is first of the three projects required for [Udacity's React Nanodegree program](https://www.udacity.com/course/react-nanodegree--nd019).